Covering of the Senne: The new central boulevards

 In order to accomplish this revitalisation and attract investment, public buildings were constructed as part of Léon Suys' massive programme of beautification of the city centre, including the Bourse Palace (1868–1873).
-The vast Central Halls (Halles Centrales, Centrale Hallen), a good example of metallic architecture, located between the Rue des Halles/Hallenstraat and the Rue de la Vierge Noire/Zwarte Lievevrouwstraat, replaced unhygienic open-air markets, though they were torn down in 1958.
+The vast Central Halls (Halles Centrales, Centrale Hallen), a notable example of metallic architecture, located between the Rue des Halles/Hallenstraat and the Rue de la Vierge Noire/Zwarte Lievevrouwstraat, replaced unhygienic open-air markets, though they were torn down in 1958.
 The monumental fountain at the Place Fontainas/Fontainasplein, which was to break the boulevards' uniformity, was abandoned for budgetary reasons.

 The construction of private buildings on the boulevards and surrounding areas took place later.
 Brussels' middle class continued to prefer living in new suburbs rather than the cramped areas of the city centre.
 Besides, the high prices of the land (expected to finance part of the construction costs) and the high rents were not within the means of the lower classes.
 Moreover, life in apartments was no longer desirable for residents of Brussels, who preferred to live in single family homes.
 For these reasons, the buildings constructed by private citizens had difficulty finding buyers.

 To give builders an incentive to create elaborate and appealing façades on their works, two architectural competitions were organised, first in the period 1872–1876 and again in 1876–1878.
 Great freedom was given to the architects; no unity of style was sought nor imposed (other than a minimum height of 15 m to avoid speculation) and the monumental composition adopted a de facto eclectic approach throughout the immense perspective of the boulevards.
 The first prize of 20,000 Belgian francs for the 1872–1876 competition was awarded to the architect Henri Beyaert who designed the Maison des Chats or Hier is't in den kater en de kat (loosely, "House of Cats") on the Boulevard du Nord.
 Nonetheless, it took another twenty years, until 1895, for buildings to solidly line the boulevards.

 The former Temple of the Augustinians, built at the beginning of the 17th century in the Brabantine Baroque style after designs by Jacob Franquart, was the only remaining part of a convent destroyed in 1796 by French revolutionaries.
 After having been used as a Protestant church from 1815 to 1830, it subsequently saw use as a concert hall, a commercial exchange, and a post office.
 At the centre of the Place de Brouckère/De Brouckèreplein, the church's façade was intended by Suys to be one of the new boulevards' focal points.
 The work to cover the river, which nearly surrounded the church, preserved the building's integrity at great trouble and expense, but it was finally demolished in 1893, its style no longer popular with the people and its presence unsuitable for the area.
 The church was replaced by a fountain-obelisk dedicated to the memory of Jules Anspach.
-Its façade's masonry, however, was preserved, being disassembled and reconstructed as the façade of the Church of the Holy Trinity in Ixelles.
+Its façade's masonry, however, was preserved, being disassembled and reconstructed as the façade of the Church of the Holy Trinity in the municipality of Ixelles.